pedropaf/saas-ecom/README.md

 *  **Integrated with Stripe:** Use stripe as your gateway.
 This billing application is nicely integrated.
 *  **Trials supported:** You have the option to let your customers to try your application first.
 Don't even ask them for a credit card to register.
 *  **Invoicing:** The invoices are created automatically, and Stripe will try to get them paid.
-*  **Customers dashboard:** Dashboard area for your customers, where they can manage their subscription / password / credit card.
+*  **Billing view helpers:** View helpers for your application, to let your customers manage their subscription / password / credit card.
-*  **Business owner admin panel:** Admin panel for the business owner to manage plans, customers, invoices, sign-ups, etc.
 *  **Only SSL needed:** Your customers' credit card number don't hit your server (stripe.js).
 You only need SSL to deploy this app.

 ## NuGet